Volunteer in Victoria Falls

 Orientation is hosted by our Victoria Falls team at the volunteer base on site at the conservation center.
 Volunteers arrive into Victoria Falls (by flight or overland) and will be transported to the volunteer site.
 Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Victoria Falls – Introduction to Zimbabwe, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.

-8.00 AM – Volunteers begin work for the day on the reserve.
+8.00 AM – Volunteers begin work for the day on the reserve or in the surrounding area.

-11.00 AM – Volunteers return to centre to clean up before lunch.
+11.00 AM – Volunteers return to the centre to clean up before lunch.
+If volunteers are not able to return to the centre they will receive a packed lunch.

-3.00 PM – Volunteers resume work at the center.
+3.00 PM – Volunteers resume work at the centre or surrounding area.

 5.00 PM - 5:30 PM – Volunteers return to centre to clean up before dinner.